IllusiveAldebaran/cse15l-lab-reports/lab-report-2.md

   }
 ```

-What we can see is that it will correctly bring half of the back values to the front, but by the time the index of i passes the center, all of the values of the previous arr[i] have been erased, so it does not overwrite the elements of the later half with previous elements.
+What we can see is that it will correctly bring half of the back values to the front, but by the time the index of i passes the center, all of the values of the previous arr[i] have been erased, so while it overwrites the second half of arr, it does not overwrite the elements of the later half with previous elements because they are now the same.

 One quick way I chose to fix it is to include a swap variable and include it:
 ```